Robert T. Kuroda: Early life

-Soldier
+Military service

 Kuroda joined the Army in March 1943.

 Kuroda volunteered to join the all-Nisei 442nd Regimental Combat Team.
 This army unit was mostly made up of Japanese Americans from Hawaii and the mainland.

 On October 20, 1944, Kuroda was serving as a staff sergeant in the 442nd Regimental Combat Team.
 On that day, near Bruyères, France, he single-handedly attacked two enemy machine gun emplacements before being killed by a sniper.
 For these actions, he was posthumously awarded the Army's second-highest decoration, the Distinguished Service Cross.
 A 1990s review of service records for Asian Americans who received the Distinguished Service Cross during World War II led to Kuroda's award being upgraded to the Medal of Honor.
 In a ceremony at the White House on June 21, 2000, his surviving family was presented with his Medal of Honor by President Bill Clinton.
 Twenty-one other Asian Americans also received the medal during the ceremony, all but seven of them posthumously.

 Kuroda, aged 21 at his death, was buried at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.

-In 2021, a French man walking in the forest with a metal detector near Bruyeres, France found Kuroda's high school class ring.
+In 2021, a French man walking in the forest with a metal detector near Bruyeres, France found Kuroda's high-school class ring.
 After searching for months, the man returned the ring to Kuroda's relatives in 2022.